 Websites with a complex user interface or special features and rich media do not translate well onto smaller screens.
 Hence, it is important to keep your UI as simple as possible.

-A responsive web design is easy to use across different platforms.
-To ensure that your website is intuitive, you can use grid layouts, aligned page tabs, a left to right page layout, etc.
+Responsive web design is easy to use across different platforms.
+To ensure that your website is intuitive, you can use grid layouts, aligned page tabs, left to right page layout, etc. According to WebDesignRankings, an intuitive website should have these four things:

-Responsive web designs are not only low maintenance, but also provide versatility and a good user experience.
-Hence, if you want your business to stand out, you should consider consulting a professional web design agency which can help you to build a unique, intuitive and responsive website.
+Responsive web designs are not only low maintenance, but also provide versatility and a smooth user experience.
+Therefore, if you want your business to stand out, you should consider consulting a professional web design agency which can help you to build a unique, intuitive and responsive website.

 Is your website responsive?
 And if not, what keeps you from having it?